Drakonis96/plexytrackt/README.md

 # PlexyTrackt

-This project syncs watched history between Plex and Trakt.
-It runs a small Flask web interface that allows you to configure the sync interval.
-The actual synchronization happens in the background using the APIs of both services.
+This project synchronizes your Plex library with Trakt.
+Besides watched history it can optionally add items to your Trakt collection, sync ratings, keep watchlists up to date and import movies from lists you like on Trakt.
+A small Flask web interface lets you choose which features to enable and configure the sync interval.
 Items that are manually marked as watched in Plex are detected as well.

 ## Requirements